susannagladh/technical_writing_portfolio/digitize-artwork/guide.md

 This guide covers scanning and photographing artwork.
 It does not cover camera or printer purchases, advanced color management, print production, or selling prints.

 ## What You Need
+Before you begin, decide whether scanning or photographing is the best method for your artwork.
+The right method depends on the artwork’s size, surface, texture, and the equipment you have available.

 The exact requirements depend on whether you choose to scan or photograph the artwork.
 For help selecting a method, see [Choose a Digitization Method](#choose-a-digitization-method).

 Most artists will need the following: